 Within the roll, I found a perfectly cooked egg- soft, but not runny or messy- and slices of top round steak.
 The steak is roasted right there on the truck, adorned with salt, pepper, and herbs before cooking for about three and a half hours.

-Upon recommendation, I completed my sandwich with a smear of “Cado’s Own Sauce”, a creation by Jason Cade.
-The exact recipe remains shrouded in secrecy, but Cade did reveal it contains “pretty much every pepper you can imagine.”
+Upon recommendation, I completed my sandwich with a smear of “Chef’s Sauce.”
+The exact recipe remains shrouded in secrecy, but they did reveal it contains “pretty much every pepper you can imagine.”

 I loved “The Banker!”
 The savory steak perfectly complemented the soft egg and the sauce imparted a touch of spice… all encased in the pillowy, decadent roll.
 It kept me happily sate for hours.

 My companion raved about “The Tasty.”
 Once again, they were generous with ingredients.
 The chorizo came as a patty.
 The meat had hints of spice that went well with the sharp sweetness of the cheddar cheese.

 We both loved the griddled smashed potato side.
 It looked like a small, thick smashed potato patty with a perfect char… and we found out that’s literally what it is!
 The chefs take a red potato, smash it, and finish it on the griddle.
 From there, guests can adorn it with just the right amount of salt, pepper, ketchup, or the assortment of sauces on the counter.